Moshati1315/Births/README.md

 Birth and fertility scatterplot:

-Analyze female population on Birth and fertility impact
+Analyze female population impact on Birth and fertility rates

 # Dataset: